-Let me keep it real by saying, “YES, doing this is a pain in the butt & no school SLP has time for this,” BUT is still important & it’s usually time well spent.
+Let me keep it real by saying, “YES, doing this is a pain & no school SLP has time for this,” BUT it’s still important and usually time well spent.
 Also, I think everyone is overthinking it; it doesn’t have to be complicated.
 It’s truly as easy as 1 trial therapy session, so school SLPs, hear me out.

 HERE’s the WHY:

 1. It can save you time in the long run.
 I’ve taken baseline data on skills only to discover that I didn’t REALLY need to be working on them.
 In my admin position, I had staff take baseline data on goals they’d written, and they learned the same.
 Sometimes they even found the child had already met OR surpassed the goal they were going to write!
 That would’ve been a waste of their time AND the child’s time.

 2. How can we actually write a goal with criteria for mastery (90% accuracy, 4 out of 5 opportunities, 5 times per session) without knowing where we are starting from?
 Knowing where we are starting helps us make the best projection of a reasonable target!

 3. If you follow me on Instagram, you’ve probably heard me talk about the importance of explaining your rationale for goals to parents at IEP meetings.
 Having baseline data helps you confidently talk about where the child is NOW & where you are aiming for them to be in one year’s time (after you’ve worked your magic).
 Likewise, it helps you explain your rationale for the mastery criteria part of the goal.